 - 3. IMPALING PINS: (Not shown) Weld min.
 12 GA, min.
 5-in. long, steel or stainless steel insulation pins to the duct.
 Locate pins to meet the following requirements: Place pins on all sides of the duct in rows (perpendicular to the length of the duct) spaced max.
 10-1/2 in. o.c.
-Pins in each row are spaced a max, 5 in. from each edge and a max.
+Pins in each row are spaced a max.
+6 in. from each edge and a max.
 8 in. o.c.
 Locate pins max.
 4 in. from the ends of the duct.
 All overlaps are a min.
 3 in. for overlaps going around the duct and for overlaps following the length of the duct.
 Locate insulation (2) overlaps so they are centered on pins.
 Secure blanket to pins with 2-1/2 in. square galvanized steel speed clips.
 Turn down or cut off insulation pins that extend beyond the outer blanket wrap layer. - 4.
-PINS AND BANDING: (Optional Method, Not Shown) - For ducts up to 24 in. x 48 in., weld min.
+PINS BANDING: AND (Optional Method, Not Shown) - For ducts up to 24 in. x 48 in., weld min.
 12 GA, min.
-5-in. long, stainless steel insulation pins to the duct.
+5in. long, stainless steel insulation pins to the duct.
 Locate pins at all blanket overlaps and meet the following requirements.
 No pins are required on the sides.
 On bottom of duct, space pins in rows max.
 10-1/2-in. apart and the pins in the rows are max.
-12in.
+12-in.
 O.C.
 Locate pins max.
 12 in. from the edges of the duct.
 All overlaps are a min.
 3 in. for overlaps going around the duct and for overlaps following the length of the duct.
 Locate pins in the middle of the overlap.
-Secure blanket to pins with1-1/2 in. square or round galvanized steel speed clips.
+Secure blanket to pins with 1-1/2 in. x 1-1/2 in. square, 1-1/2 in. diameter galvanized steel speed clips, or use cup head style pins.
 Turn down or cut off insulation pins that extend beyond the outer blanket wrap layer.
 Use min.
+1/2-in. wide nom.
+0.020-in. thick carbon steel bands or min.
 1/2-in. wide nom.
 0.015-in. thick stainless steel bands.
 When needed, use filament tape as a temporary holding method for the insulation prior to banding to ease installation.
 Place bands max.
 1.5 in. from each blanket edge and max.
 10-1/2-in O.C.
 Tension the banding material to hold the insulation (2) in place without causing any cutting or damage to the insulation or duct.

-For ducts having widths of 24 in. or less, place stainless steel bands (min.
-1/2-in. wide, nom.
-0.015-in. thick) over joints and within the field around the wrap.
-Locate bands 1-1/2 in. from each edge of the blanket, centered on the overlap.
-Place a minimum of two additional bands in the field area between the overlaps on maximum 8 in. centers.
+For ducts having widths of 24 in. or less, place min.
+1/2-in. wide nom.
+0.020-in. thick carbon steel bands or min.
+1/2-in. wide nom.
+0.015-in. thick stainless steel bands over joints and within the field around the wrap.
+Locate bands 1-1/2 in. from each edge of the blanket, centered on the overlap, and on max.
+10-1/2 in. centers.
 Pins are not required when this banding technique is used.